inloox-dev/inloox-api-examples-v11/README.md

 ## Custom fields
 Retrieval of custom fields values is also possible for Project, TaskItem, Budget, LineItem and TimeEntry currently.
 Therefore use the ODataEndpoints:
-DynamicProject, DynamicTaskItem, DynamicBudget, DynamicLineItem, DynamicTimeEntry To retrieve the custom field values you need to extend the Custom\*.cs files in the Models subfolder.
+DynamicProject, DynamicTaskItem, DynamicBudget, DynamicLineItem, DynamicTimeEntry.

+To retrieve the custom field values you need to extend the Custom\*.cs files in the Models subfolder.

 ## Paging and filtering